AC-PHD/Seurat_PFA_pipeline/README.md

 Methodic details about the pipeline can be found in https://doi.org/10.1016/j.csbj.2023.06.002

-If you use our pipeline or if you are inspired for further development by our work, we will be happy if you cite our paper (currently a preprint):
+If you use our pipeline or if you are inspired for further development by our work, we will be happy if you cite our paper:

 Aylin Caliskan, Deniz Caliskan, Lauritz Rasbach, Weimeng Yu, Thomas Dandekar, Tim Breitenbach, Optimized Cell Type Signatures Revealed From Single-cell data by Combining Principal Feature Analysis, Mutual Information, and Machine Learning,